NicoRuizDev/Install-Swap-Ubuntu/README.md

 # 1. Open All Ports Script

 This script allows you to reset your iptables rules to accept all incoming and outgoing traffic on an Ubuntu system.
-It then saves the previous rules to a file and promotes the GitHub repository where the script is hosted.

 ## One-Click Installation and Execution